-Populations evolve as a result of variations in fertility, mortality and migration, which in turn may be influenced by many external factors.
-Population projection models use recent evidence on births, deaths and migrant flows to produce robust estimates of the makeup of future populations based on the likely combined impact of natural change (births and deaths) and net migration.
+Demographic forecasting allows us to analyse how populations evolve as a result of variations in fertility, mortality and migration.
+However, external factors might influence these factors.
+Population forecasting models use recent evidence on births, deaths and migrant flows to produce robust estimates of the makeup of future populations.
+We base these on the likely combined impact of natural change (births and deaths) and net migration.

 Why is Demographic Forecasting so important?

 Demographic change is a key issue for the 21st century.
-The changing size and profile of populations is a matter of much concern for policy makers, business and society generally.
-A sustained period of new housing growth, ageing population profiles, increasing diversity and a changing average household size are key considerations for planners and policy makers.
+The changing size and profile of populations is a matter of much concern for policymakers, business and society generally.
+A sustained period of new housing growth, ageing population profiles, increasing diversity and changing average household size are key considerations for planners and policymakers.

-Scenario Planning, using modelling methods to evaluate alternative population outcomes that result from both demographic trends and policy initiatives should underpin all national, regional and local decision-making.
+Our demographic forecast uses modelling methods to evaluate alternative population outcomes.
+This is called population forecasting.
+Alternative population outcomes are the result of both demographic trends and policy initiatives which should underpin all national, regional and local decision-making.
 Our demographic forecasting models operate on any type of macro or micro-geography and for unlimited forecast horizons.

-POPGROUP is a suite of demographic software developed to generate population, household, labour force and other derived projections for specified geographical areas and/or population groups.
+POPGROUP is a suite of demographic data analysis software that generates population, household, labour force and other derived projections for specified geographical areas and/or population forecasting groups.

-POPGROUP is available for use by analysts and planners in both the public and private sectors and in academia for research and teaching purposes.
-Edge Analytics provides technical support to POPGROUP users
+POPGROUP demographic data analysis software is available for use by analysts and planners in both the public and private sectors as well as in academia for teaching and research purposes.
+Edge Analytics provides technical support to POPGROUP users.

-VICUS technology accommodates these differences in scale and timing, combining local authority and micro-location statistics to provide both a top-down and bottom-up perspective on future demographic change.
+VICUS technology accommodates these differences in scale and timing, combining local authority and micro-location statistics.
+The data provides both a top-down and bottom-up perspective on future demographic change.